submariner-io/submariner-website/src/content/community/releases/_index.en.md

   potential attack surface.
 * Improved the performance of Service Discovery exporting at scale which was hindered by excessive throttling delays when exporting many services quickly.
+* To reduce RBAC permissions, Submariner no longer annotates Node resources.
+After upgrade, any `submariner.io/*` annotations will not be removed because Submariner no longer has Node update permission.

 ## v0.14.8 (June 28, 2024)